spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/01-Activities/11-CSS_Positioned_Activity/README.md

 * Create a file called `positioning.html` and a file called `positioning.css`.

-* Using HTML/CSS, create the layout shown on the screen.
+* Using HTML/CSS, create the layout shown in `4-PositioningActivity.png`.

 * For reference, the colors used on the screen are `#eee` and `#999`.